RealTimeLogic/Xedge32/doc/source/GettingStarted.rst

 Getting Started
 ================

-To get started, you must upload the firmware to an ESP32 with PSRAM, such as the `ESP32 WROVER <https://www.google.com/search?q=esp32+wrover>`_ board, using a flashing tool or programming software.
-You can either use our ready-to-use firmware binary files or compile the C source code using the Espressif ESP-IDF.
+To start using Xedge, you need to upload the firmware onto an ESP32-S3 or an ESP32 with PSRAM (for example, the `ESP32 WROVER <https://www.google.com/search?q=esp32+wrover>`_).
+You can do this using a flashing tool or programming software.

+We offer two options for the firmware:

+1. Ready-to-use firmware binary files which you can directly upload onto your board.
+2. C source code files which you can compile using the Espressif ESP-IDF toolchain.

+**Important:** We have provided instructions suitable for both the ESP32 and the newer ESP32-S3 chips.
+Make sure to follow the correct instructions for the chip that you're using.

 .. contents:: Get started as follows:
    :depth: 2